MatthiasBart/bachelor-thesis/chapters/3-background.typ

 === #gls("wifi")

 #gls("wifi") is a trademark for #gls("ieee") wireless communication standard 802.11 based technologies which already exists for over two decades.
-The IEEE 802.11 standard defines the protocols that are used to establish a connection with current #gls("wifi") wireless nodes, including routers or access points whereas the correlating #gls("wifi") versions is just used for marketing purposes and matches an underlying 802.11 specification @wi-fi_alliance_discover_2023 @cisco_systems_inc_what_nodate.
+The #gls("ieee") 802.11 standard defines the protocols that are used to establish a connection with current #gls("wifi") wireless nodes, including routers or access points whereas the correlating #gls("wifi") versions is just used for marketing purposes and matches an underlying 802.11 specification @wi-fi_alliance_discover_2023 @cisco_systems_inc_what_nodate.

 #figure(
   table(